Chern characters for supersymmetric field theories: A map from -Euclidean field theories to complexified K-theory

-\begin{rmk} Precomposition actions (such as the action of $\Euc_{1|1}$ on $\mathcal{L}^{1|1}(M)$) are most naturally right actions.
-Turning this into a left action involves inversion on the group.
-This inversion introduces signs in the computations below. \end{rmk}
+\begin{rmk} Precomposition actions (such as the action of $\Euc_{1|1}$ on $\Map(S^{1|1},M)$ above) are most naturally right actions.
+Turning this into a left action involves inversion on the group: the formula for $\phi'$ in~\eqref{eq:E11action} involves $\phi$ and the \emph{inverse} of $f$.
+This inversion introduces signs in the formulas for the left $\Euc_{1|1}$-action on $\mathcal{L}^{1|1}_0(M)$ below.
+Our choice to work with left actions is consistent with Freed's conventions for classical supersymmetric field theories~\cite[pages~44-45]{5lectures}; see also~\cite[page~357]{strings1}. \end{rmk}